Nathan-Butler7/azure-network-protocols/README.md

 4. Observe SSH Traffic

-- Back in Wireshark, start a packet capture upand filter for SSH traffic only in the display filter.
+- Back in Wireshark, start a packet capture up and filter for SSH traffic only in the display filter.

 ![image](https://github.com/user-attachments/assets/1071cc56-3cc4-4c88-bd53-893910dc51f9)

 - On your PC, go to your virtual machine menu and click on Linux VM.
-- Under Properties, you would need to obtain your Private IP address (10.0.0.5).
+- Under Properties, obtain the Private IP address (10.0.0.5).

 ![image](https://github.com/user-attachments/assets/e2500917-8d5b-4e6e-b255-af390637f796)